niktill/natural20/README.md

+⚠️ Please note with Heroku not offering free tier hosting anymore the "monster search" functionality will not work!
+However the rest of the app should work fine!
 # Natural20

 Natural20 is a battle tracker to be used for Dungeons & Dragons or other table-top RPGs.
 Natural 20 will help you track your RPG battle scenarios while maintaing factors such as initiative, turn order, health, armour class and more!